 Herpes Blood Test

 The most common and accurate test for genital herpes is a blood test called the PCR blood test.
 The best part about the PCR blood test is that not only is it extremely accurate, it also can be used whether or not a person is experiencing symptoms.
-One drawback is it can take time for herpes simplex antibodies to show up in the blood (up to several weeks after exposure), which is why it is important to get tested regularly.
+One drawback is that it can take time for herpes simplex antibodies to show up in the blood (up to several weeks after exposure).
+This is why it is important to get tested regularly.
 It also can’t tell a person how recently they were exposed.

-How Much Is a Herpes Test
+How Much Is a Herpes Test?

-Although some insurance plans cover STI testing, many prefer to pay for testing out of pocket.
+Although some insurance plans cover STD testing, many prefer to pay for testing out of pocket.
 The price will depend on the clinic and whether you are doing the test in conjunction with other tests, but expect to pay a minimum of $50 for just a herpes test.